 It snaps onto the top of your metal or plastic whip drive along with the cookie paddle, whip or batter whisk attachment.
 With the two scraper blades, the bowl scraper scrapes both the inner post and sides of bowl while the bowl turns.
 It will continuously mix the bowl as the motor is running.

-It’s perfect for bakers who are tired of having to turn off their mixer to scrape the bowl – it really does the work for you!
-I’ve used it for batters and doughs, and it does a decent job of scraping the bottom and side.
+I’ve used it for batters and doughs, and it does a semi-decent job of scraping the bottom and side.
+I wouldn’t call it perfect or thorough, however.

 Universal Cookie Paddles